skoji/noramark/README.md

 NoraMark is a simple text markup language.
 It is designed to create XHTML files for EPUB books.
 Its default mode is for Japanese text.

-**CAUTION This is very early alpha version, so it's not stable at all, even the markup syntax** In the next release,  the library name will change from NoraMark to NoraMark.
+**CAUTION This is very early alpha version, so it's not stable at all, even the markup syntax**

+In the next release,  the library name will change from NoraMark to NoraMark.
-In NoraMark, the syntax will be more stable.
+In NoraMark release version, the syntax will be more stable.

 ## Installation